douglaslassance/shaker-example/README.md

 # Shaker Plugin for Unreal Engine 4

-Provides a scene component and a generic shake blueprint to shake anything and everything.
+This is an example project to demonstrate Shaker.
+The plugin provides a scene component and a generic shake blueprint to shake anything and everything.
 Download the project to get a clearer idea on how to use the plugin.

 ## Support

-Send me a message via GitHub for any question.
-If things become too intense I may consider using GitHub issues.
+Feel free to use the issues pages to submit request or give feedback.

 ## Contribution

-Feel free to message me if you have feature ideas or simply want to port the plugin to a newer version of the engine.
-I'll simply add you as a contributor.
+Feel free to message me if you want to implement new features or simply want to port the plugin to a newer version of the engine.